 you can share this definition with students: Identity is the answer to the question, “Who am I?”
 The fact students wrote on their index cards in the warm-up activity represents one part of students’ answer to this question.

-Next, distribute copies of “My Name,” a chapter from Sandra Cisneros’s book The House on Mango Street.
+Next, read “My Name,” a chapter from Sandra Cisneros’s book The House on Mango Street.
 In this excerpt a young girl, Esperanza, reflects on her name.
 In the process she reveals information about her identity—how she perceives herself, what she values, where her family is from, and so on.
 Ask student volunteers to read a paragraph of this excerpt to the class.
 As the text is read aloud, students can underline any words or phrases that give them information about how Esperanza would answer the question, “Who am I?”

 In small groups, have students create an identity chart for Esperanza.
 The diagram on the next page is an example of an identity chart.
 Students can begin with the words orphrases they underlined in the passage that represent how Esperanza defines her identity.